-Schools of Hope is a unique collaboration of the Madison Metropolitan School District, United Way of Dane County, and local area non-profit agencies serving children and youth.
+The Schools of Hope AmeriCorps Project is a unique collaboration of the United Way of Dane County, Madison Metropolitan School District, and Centro Hispano.
 Its mission is to work with school staff to increase the academic performance of students of color and those from low-income families.
+The program serves elementary school students in Madison and Sun Prairie, Wisconsin.

 The elementary Schools of Hope Project includes Centro Hispano of Dane County as its key community partner.
-Led by a team of AmeriCorps members based in elementary schools, volunteer tutors are matched with children in need of additional help with reading and math.
-The Project currently serves students in the Madison, Middleton and Sun Prairie school districts, working closely with school staff to deliver high-quality academic support.
+Led by a team of AmeriCorps members based in elementary schools, volunteer tutors are matched with children in need of additional help with reading.
+The Project currently serves students in the Madison, and Sun Prairie school districts, working closely with school staff to deliver high-quality academic support.

 How Do I Become a Tutor?